BRITTANICA 1885 GOLD

-Authenticity and integrity are essential elements of a true luxury brand. when each new creation REFLECts ITS TRADITION, A BRAND REMAINS RELEVANT AND TIMELESS. the brittanica 1885 is simply the ultimate TESTAMENT TO THIS.
+Perpetuating a dashing heritage. authenticity and integrity are essential elements of a true luxury brand.
+When each new creation reflects its tradition, a brand remains relevant and timeless. the Brittanica 1885 is simply the ultimate testament to this.

 Marine chronometers were invented to calculate longitude at seas and Thomas Mercer has been unquestionably the leading name in the history of precision instruments for navigation.
 Table regulators were specifically built for rating marine chronometers and the Brittanica 1885 is the tribute par excellence to the legendary Table Regulator: originally built for the International Inventions Exhibition of 1885, it then brought precision to many timekeepers in the Thomas Mercer workshops.